MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-connection-errors-when-a-new-node-is-added.md

 ## Cause

-This error might occur if a there is a mismatch in security protocols between the database and the application servers.
+This error might occur if a there's a mismatch in security protocols between the database and the application servers.

 ## Resolution

 To fix this error, resolve the mismatch between the security protocols.
 Node1 encrypts information by using AES128/256.
 Node2 encrypts information by using RC4.
-To troubleshoot this issue, follow these steps:
+To troubleshoot this error, follow these steps:

 1. Download [IIS Crypto](https://www.nartac.com/Products/IISCrypto/Download).
 1. Install the GUI version of the IIS Crypto tool on the server.